ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] updat since the totals is currently empty
 [ ] update favicon image
 [ ] wont update data if you refresh page
+[ ] displaying wrong modal when you sign up a new user

 === > SUNDAY